Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Results

 Fine-tuning on authors' complete works reversed these preferences.
-For expert readers, the \emph{odds} of selecting the AI excerpt were 8.16 times the odds of selecting the human excerpt for stylistic fidelity (OR \(=8.16\), 95\% CI: 4.69--14.2, \(p<10^{-13}\)) and 1.87 times the odds for writing quality (OR \(=1.87\), 95\% CI: 1.16--3.02, \(p=0.010\)).
-Lay readers showed comparable shifts in their preferences (stylistic fidelity OR \(=8.29\), 95\% CI: 5.15--13.3, \(p<10^{-17}\); writing quality OR \(=2.42\), 95\% CI: 1.64--3.57, \(p<10^{-5}\)).
-Model-based predicted AI win probabilities converged across groups to about 0.74 for stylistic fidelity and 0.58--0.61 for writing quality (Fig.~2C--D), and the writer-type\,\(\times\)\,reader-type interaction was no longer significant in the fine-tuned models (both \(\chi^{2}_{(1)}<1\), \(p>0.40\)).
-Inter-rater agreement among experts increased (\(\kappa=0.67\) for writing quality; \(\kappa=0.54\) for stylistic fidelity), while agreement among lay readers remained low (\(\kappa=0.07\) and \(\kappa=0.22\), respectively).
+For MFA-trained readers, the \emph{odds} of selecting the AI excerpt were 8.16 times the odds of selecting the human excerpt for stylistic fidelity (OR \(=8.16\), 95\% CI: 4.69--14.2, \(p<10^{-12}\)) and 1.87 times the odds for writing quality (OR \(=1.87\), 95\% CI: 1.16--3.02, \(p=0.010\)).
+College-educated general readers showed even larger shifts in their preferences (stylistic fidelity OR = 16.65, 95\% CI: 13.03--21.28, $p < 10^{-15}$; writing quality OR = 5.42, 95\% CI: 4.41--6.66, $p < 10^{-15}$).
+Unlike the in-context condition, both reader groups now favored fine-tuned AI, but the magnitude of this preference differed: model-based predicted AI win probabilities were 0.74 for MFA-trained readers and 0.80 for college-educated general readers on stylistic fidelity, and 0.58 versus 0.70 on writing quality (Fig.~2C--D).
+The writer-type $\times$ reader-type interaction remained significant in the fine-tuned models (stylistic fidelity $\chi^{2}_{(1)} = 5.33$, $p = 0.021$; writing quality $\chi^{2}_{(1)} = 15.98$, $p = 6.4 \times 10^{-5}$), indicating that college-educated general readers favored AI-generated text by a wider margin than MFA-trained readers even after fine-tuning.
+Inter-rater agreement among MFA-trained readers increased ($\kappa = 0.67$ for writing quality; $\kappa = 0.54$ for stylistic fidelity), while agreement among college-educated general readers remained low ($\kappa = 0.12$ and $\kappa = 0.26$, respectively).